 The following is the Census Bureau’s response dated June 24, 2020:

 Nominations are now open!

-Nominate yourself, or someone else!
+Nominate yourself, or someone else.
 We are looking for SDC network colleagues who are motivated to serve the data user community, partner with the Census Bureau, and represent our States’ interests in Census.
 Employees of SDC Coordinating Agencies and State Lead Agencies are all eligible.

-New Steering Committee members elected this winter will begin their terms in February.
-This will be an in-person meeting at Census Bureau headquarters; the Census Bureau fully covers Committee Members’ travel expenses.
+Those elected this winter will begin their terms in February.
+This will be an in-person meeting.
+The Census Bureau fully covers Committee Members’ travel expenses.

 How to nominate.

 A nomination must include a brief biography, and concise answers to the following: